sysprog21/concurrent-ll/README.md

 ## Implementation
-You can find an easy-to-use interface for atomic operations in `include/atomic_ops.h`.
+You can find an easy-to-use interface for atomic operations in `include/atomics.h`.

 * `list.h`: contains the interface and the structures of the list.
-You only need to change the `list_t` and `node_t` structures to reflect the list and a node of a list of your implementations respectively.

 * `list.c`: contains the implementations of the operations of the list, i.e., creating a new list and a new bucket, freeing the list, and, of course, adding, removing, and looking for an element in the list.

+You might change the `list` and `node` structures to reflect the list and a node of a list of your implementations respectively.

 Additionally, for the lock-based version, you need to implement and use some locks.
-You can find the skeletons for initializing, freeing, locking, and unlocking a lock in `include/lock_if.h`.
+You can find the skeletons for initializing, freeing, locking, and unlocking a lock in `include/lock.h`.

 Memory management is one of most cumbersome problems on lock-free data structures.
 In other words, when a thread removes an element (a node) from